MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 > You can get the details for a DCR using `Get-AzDataCollectionRule` cmdlet in PowerShell or `az monitor data-collection rule show` command in Azure CLI, but they don't provide the JSON in the format that you require for editing.
 Instead, use PowerShell or CLI to call the REST API as shown in the example.

 ## Create or edit a DCR using JSON
-In addition to editing a DCR, you can create a new one using one of the [sample DCRs](./data-collection-rule-samples.md) which provide the JSON for several common scenarios.
+In addition to editing an existing DCR, you can create a new one using one of the [sample DCRs](./data-collection-rule-samples.md) which provide the JSON for several common scenarios.
 Use information in [Structure of a data collection rule in Azure Monitor](./data-collection-rule-structure.md) to modify the JSON file for your particular environment and requirements.

-Once you have the definition of a DCR, you can deploy it to Azure Monitor using the Azure portal, CLI, PowerShell, API, or ARM templates.
+Once you have the definition of your DCR, you can deploy it to Azure Monitor using the Azure portal, CLI, PowerShell, API, or ARM templates.

 ### [CLI](#tab/cli)